 • OPTIONAL FITMENT: Molex power connector.
 This is a power outlet.
 If desired, run a lead from here to power your IDE device.

 Optional serial port (optional UART)

-Intended for remote booting.
+Intended for remote booting from a serial drive.
 With two exceptions, the serial port is a 'normal' serial port.

 1. The first exception is that the port operates 4 times faster than normal.
 For example, if you ran some terminal emulation software, then within that software, set the port speed to 1200 baud, the port would actually operate at 4800 baud.

 BTW: The 4 x speed comes about because the XT-IDE rev 2 card uses a 7.3728 Mhz crystal, rather than a standard 1.8432 one.

 2. The second exception is that only two hardware handshaking (flow control) lines are implemented: RTS and CTS.
 The DTR, DSR, RI and DCD lines are not implemented.

 Kicad images (8 pages)

 Power connector - Jameco part 117568 (2 pages)